gatttaca01/azure-openai-workshop/README.md

 - `UI_SHOW_SHARE_BUTTON`

-**Deploying App from Strach using VS Code**
+## [Optional] Step 8: Deploy App from Strach using VS Code

-Clone the repository at !(https://github.com/microsoft/sample-app-aoai-chatGPT/tree/main) and follow detailed steps in repository.
+If above steps are completed and you want to have more control on app code, and make futrher customizations you can clone the repository at !(https://github.com/microsoft/sample-app-aoai-chatGPT/tree/main) and follow detailed steps in this repository.
+This step requires expertise on Python, and you need to have VS Code, Node JS, and Azure CLI in your machine to run and modify app locally.

 ## CONCULUSION & ADDITIONAL RESOURCES